 • Conversion Certificate for new Muslims (Groom or Bride).

 • Presence of two Muslim Male witnesses, with their ID’s.

 • Presence of the Wakil (Guardian of the Bride)

-• If the bride has previously been married, then an Islamic divorce or Absolute Decree document is required.
+• If the bride/groom has previously been married, then an Islamic divorce certificate is required.

 • Filled Application Form Download

 For details on Hall Bookings inside the Shahjalal Mosque & Islamic Centre, please contact the office on 0161 613 2123 or alternately email at firstname.lastname@example.org